Resolving the interstellar medium in the nuclear region of two z=5.78 quasar host galaxies with ALMA: Introduction

-We report our ALMA [C II] line imaging of ULAS J1319+0950 at $\rm 0.28''$ resolution in \citet{shao17}.
+We report our ALMA [C II] line imaging of ULAS J1319+0950 at $\rm 0.3''$ resolution in \citet{shao17}.
 The [C II] velocity map of this object shows clear velocity gradients and the spectrum appears to be broad ($\rm FWHM\sim540\,km\,s^{-1}$) and flat at the top, suggesting that the [C II]-emitting gas is mainly distributed in an inclined rotating disk extending to a radius of $\sim$3.2 kpc.
 We performed dynamical modeling of the gas velocity field and measured the disk inclination angle and rotation velocity of the atomic/ionized gas in the nuclear region.
 The derived host galaxy dynamical mass is $\rm 1.3\times10^{11}\,M_{\odot}$, suggesting a black hole-to-host galaxy mass ratio of $\sim0.02$, i.e., about four times higher than the value expected from the black hole-bulge mass relation of local galaxies \citep{kormendy13}.

-In this paper, we present ALMA [C II] imaging of the other two quasars, SDSS J0129-0035 and SDSS J1044-0125.
+We here present ALMA [C II] imaging of the remaining two quasars, SDSS J0129-0035 and SDSS J1044-0125.
 We describe the observations in Section 2, present the results in Section 3, discuss the surface brightnesses of the [C II] and dust emission and gas kinematic properties in Section 4, and summarize the main conclusions in Section 5.
 We adopt a $\Lambda$CDM cosmology with $\rm H_{0}=71km\,s^{-1}\,Mpc^{-1}$, $\rm \Omega_{M}=0.27$ and $\rm \Omega_{\Lambda}=0.73$ throughout this paper \citep{spergel07}.